SC notes need to ‘fine-tune’ provisions to allow unmarried women abortion till 24 weeks of pregnancy

 The court, however, reserved its verdict on the interpretation of the Medical Termination of Pregnancy Act.

-The Supreme Court on Tuesday said it will interpret the Medical Termination of Pregnancy Act in a manner that discrimination between married and unmarried women is removed to give the latter the option of having abortions up to 24 weeks, PTI reported.
+The Supreme Court on Tuesday said it will interpret the Medical Termination of Pregnancy Act to ensure that the law does not prohibit unmarried women from having abortions up to 24 weeks, PTI reported.

 A bench of Justices DY Chandrachud, JB Pardiwala and AS Bopanna made the observations while hearing a plea by a 25-year-old unmarried woman, seeking to terminate her pregnancy of 24 weeks.
 The woman told the court that her partner had ended the relationship and refused to marry her, according to Hindustan Times.